SecretSantaNg2Python/secretSanta-api/README.md

 2. install any new packages
 3. `pip freeze > requirements.txt`
 4. make the commit and push up to the remote, and remind front-end to run step 4 again.

+To drop the database: `rm secretsanta.SQLite`, then start the app again.